usds/justice40-tool/data/data-pipeline/README.md

 - Start a terminal
 - Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
 - Then run `poetry run generate_tiles`
-- If you have S3 keys, you can sync to the dev repo by doing `aws s3 sync ./data_pipeline/data/score/tiles/ s3://justice40-data/data-pipeline/data/score/tiles --delete`
+- If you have S3 keys, you can sync to the dev repo by doing `aws s3 sync ./data_pipeline/data/score/tiles/ s3://justice40-data/data-pipeline/data/score/tiles --acl public-read --delete`

 ### Serve the map locally